 Conclusion

-The best carrier oils for low porosity hair are lightweight, easy to spread, and used in small amounts.
-Argan oil, grapeseed oil, jojoba oil, sweet almond oil, and baobab oil can all support softer, shinier, more manageable hair when used with a light hand.
+The best carrier oils for low porosity hair are usually light, easy to spread, and simple to rinse or refresh.
+Argan oil, grape seed oil, jojoba oil, sweet almond oil, and baobab oil can all support healthier-looking, more manageable hair when used in the right amount.